seindlut/deep_p2s/README.md

 The pretraining dataset can be download from [QuickDraw](https://github.com/googlecreativelab/quickdraw-dataset).

 The original data can be converted to hdf5 format using *prepare_data.py*.
-Or you can downloaded from the [GoogleDrive](https://drive.google.com/open?id=1029l8QZ9EWzQEb9GDylVM3EP4_kurW1E).
+Or you can download it from the [GoogleDrive](https://drive.google.com/open?id=1029l8QZ9EWzQEb9GDylVM3EP4_kurW1E).

 # Citation